-As tax season approaches, it’s time to take inventory of your technology and start making plans to upgrade your office computers.
+As tax season approaches, it’s time to take inventory of your technology and start making plans to upgrade your office computers, if necessary.
 This article will give you guidelines for upgrading and an overall strategy for replacing outdated computers in your office.

 Take a few minutes and inventory your computers.
 Gather the following data for each office computer you will be using during tax season: